Research Grant FAQ's

 How do I enter the research plan?

-The research plan, along with all grant application documents, will be uploaded as a PDF in proposalCENTRAL.
+The research plan, along with all grant application documents, will be uploaded as a PDF in ProposalCENTRAL.

 What information is included in the project plan?